-Applicants must describe how the program will be managed and include an organizational chart or information describing the roles and responsibilities of key organizational and functional components and personnel.
-Applicants must also include a list of personnel responsible for managing and implementing the major stages of the project.
-If additional staff will be hired to complete the project, the applicant should identify the selection criteria.
-Applicants should also provide detailed information about staff members who have committed to work on the project contingent upon receipt of funding.
+- A clear description of the management structure and the current and proposed professional staff members' unique qualifications that will enable them to fulfill the grant responsibilities. - A description of how the program will be managed, including an organizational chart or information describing the roles and responsibilities of key organizational and functional components and personnel. - A list of personnel responsible for managing and implementing the major stages of the project.
+If additional staff will be hired to complete the project, the applicant should identify the selection criteria. - Resumes for key staff, submitted as a separate attachment to the application. - Detailed information about staff who have committed to work on the project contingent upon receipt of funding. - For Purpose Area 2 -- A descriptive statement about the applicant's (1) knowledge and understanding of the needs and rights of victims of crime; (2) staff resources and capability to carry out all activities required by the funded project; and (3) a description of the applicant's expertise in designing and delivering technical assistance to tribal communities.